fal-works/ts-sofort/README.md

 - It first tranpiles and bundles your TypeScript code using [esbuild](https://esbuild.github.io/) (which should be quite fast), then immediately runs the output JavaScript code.
 - It also prints the time taken for both code conversion and execution.
 If your entry point has a default export of any `Promise` type, `ts-sofort` awaits until the `Promise` is resolved.
 - At default, module paths that do not start with dot `.` (i.e. the absolute paths) are marked as external and will not be bundled.
-The `RegExp` filter for this can be configured via API options.
+The `RegExp` filter for this can be configured via options (the expression must be valid in [Go language](https://golang.org/pkg/regexp/) as well).

 ## CLI